 It takes a long time to save up any amount of value, so don’t think that Acorns is going to make you rich.
 But investing your spare change is a great place to start if you don’t currently put anything into an investment.

-My final tip for saving money as a freelancer is to try a yearly savings challenge.
-You can be as crazy or conservative as you like.
-My business partner, Cait, actually went on a one-year shopping ban and decided not to purchase anything outside the essentials — not even take-out coffee!
-(I know, that’s like blasphemy).
+My final tip for learning how to save money without thinking is to try a savings challenge.
+My business partner, Cait, actually went on a one-year shopping ban.
+She decided not to purchase anything outside the essentials — not even take-out coffee!

-I hope some of these ideas will help you avoid this struggle and be able to reach your financial goals as a freelancer.
+And then these ideas will help you avoid this struggle and learn how to save money so you can reach your financial goals faster!